microsoft/moaw/workshops/serverless-overview/workshop.md

 ## Scenario

-The goal of the lab is to upload an audio file to Azure and receive the content inside a Single Page Application.
-Here is a diagram to explain it:
+The goal of the lab is to upload an audio file to Azure and get back the transcription using a Web Application.

+Here is a diagram to illustrate the flow:

 ![Hand's On Lab Architecture](assets/hands-on-lab-architecture.png)

-1) The user upload the audio file from the Web application
+1) The user uploads the audio file from the Web application
-2) The web application communicate with an APIM (API Management) which is a facade for multiple APIs
+2) The web application sends an HTTP request to APIM (API Management) which is a facade for multiple APIs
-3) An Azure Function which works as a simple API will upload the file to a Storage Account.
+3) An Azure Function will process the request and upload the file to a Storage Account
 4) When the file is uploaded the Event Grid service will detect it and send a "Blob created event" to an Event Hub
-5) The Event Hub will be consumed by a Logic App
+5) The Event Hub will trigger a Logic App
-6) The Logic App retreive the new audio file
+6) The Logic App retrieves the new audio file
-7) The audio file is sent to the Azure cognitive service.
+7) The audio file is sent to to Azure Cognitive Services
-8) The speech to text service will proceed the file and return the result to the Logic App.
+8) The speech to text service will process the file and return the result to the Logic App
-9) The Logic App will then store the text from the audio file inside a Cosmos Db database
+9) The Logic App will then store the transcription of the audio file in a Cosmos DB database
-10) An other Azure Function will listen to this Cosmos Db and get the text just uploaded
-11) The Azure Function send it to the Web pub/sub service.
+10) A second Azure Function will be triggered by the update in CosmosDB.
+It will fetch the transcription from CosmosDB and send it to Web Pub/Sub
-12) Finally the Web pub/sub service which works like a websocket will notify the Web Application with the content of the audio file.
+11) Finally Web Pub/Sub will notify the Web Application about the new transcription using websockets

 <div class="info" data-title="Note">

-> The Azure Key Vault will be used to store the different secrets needed for this scenario.
+> Azure Key Vault will be used to store the secrets needed for this scenario.

 </div>